briansniffen/muchsync/muchsync.1.md

 muchsync makes certain assumptions about the structure of notmuch's private types `notmuch_message_t` and `notmuch_directory_t`.
-In particular, it assumes that the Xapian document ID is the second field of these the data structures.
+In particular, it assumes that the Xapian document ID is the second field of these data structures.
 Sadly, there is no efficient and clean way to extract this information from the notmuch library interface. muchsync also makes other assumptions about how tokens are named in the Xapian database.
 These assumptions are necessary because the notmuch library interface and the notmuch dump utility are too slow to